zekeriyyaa/PySpark-Structured-Streaming-ROS-Kafka-ApacheSpark-Cassandra/README.md

 > :warning: **The content of topic has to be the same as Spark schema**: Be very careful here!

 ### 4. Prepare Apache Spark structured streaming pipeline
+You are able to write analysis results to either console or Cassandra.

-#### Prepare Apache Spark Structured Streaming Pipeline for Use Case
+#### Prepare Apache Spark Structured Streaming Pipeline Kafka to Cassandra
 We will write streaming script that read *odometry* topic from Kafka, analyze it and then write results to Cassandra.
 We will use [spark-demo/streamingKafka2Cassandra.py](https://github.com/zekeriyyaa/PySpark-Structured-Streaming-ROS-Kafka-ApacheSpark-Cassandra/blob/main/spark-demo/streamingKafka2Cassandra.py) to do it.

 First of all, we create a schema same as we already defined in Cassandra.